Logo

 Teresa Teng gave many free concerts throughout most of her career to help the less fortunate or raise funds for charities.

-Teresa Teng's songs began to trickle into mainland China around 1974 with the availability of radios.
+Around 1974, Teresa Teng's songs began to trickle into China with the availability of radios.

-Teresa Teng's songs were blasted from the sea-facing speakers from Kinmen Island to the residents of mainland China at a much higher volume.
+Teresa Teng's songs were blasted from the sea-facing speakers from Kinmen Island to the residents of mainland China.

 In spite of the ban, Teresa Teng's songs defied the censorship and penetrated China's iron curtain.